GeomorphOnline/GeomorphOnline.github.io/_pages/schedule.md

 ***Nov.
 30th***

-## Week 14: Bringing it all back: An eye for the landscape
+## Week 14: Aeolian, Planetary, and An Eye for the Landscape (Wrap-up)

 ***Dec.
 7th***